cookiejar/cookietemple/docs/bump_version.rst

 bump-version will verify that your new version adheres to `semantic versioning <https://semver.org/>`_ and that you are not trying to update it unreasonably.
 It is for example not allowed to bump from 2.0.0 to 7.1.2, since in a normal development workflow only 2.0.1, 2.1.0 or 3.0.0 adhere to consecutive `semantic versioning <https://semver.org/>`_.
 Note that SNAPSHOT versions are allowed!
-Hence, :code:`cookietemple bump-version 1.2.5-SNAPSHOT` is allowed.
 However, it must still follow `semantic versioning <https://semver.org/>`_.
 Version 1.2.5 therefore cannot be the predecessor of 1.2.5-SNAPSHOT, but only 1.2.4.

 Usage